 - Support childcare and eldercare services to enable adults to work outside the home, supporting their families and the local economy.

-Fund services that improve outcomes and access to community-based physical and mental health services and substance abuse treatment.
+Invest in services that improve outcomes and access to community-based physical and mental health services and substance abuse treatment.
 Promote long-term independence and economic security through improved health initiatives.

 - Improve access to community-based physical healthcare programs and preventative medicine.